Aditya-Dahiya/ds4phbme-project/README.md

 Project by
 1. Vinayak Bhardwaj,
-2. 2.
-Sejal Ghate and
+2. Sejal Ghate and
-3. 3.
-Aditya Dahiya
+3. Aditya Dahiya.

 This is a private GitHub repo.